philipturner/swift-colab/README.md

 #// After this command finishes, go to Runtime > Restart runtime.
 ```

-> Warning: The main branch frequently changes and may break Colab support.
-The above command pulls from the [`release/latest`](https://github.com/philipturner/swift-colab/tree/release/latest) branch.

 In the output stream, you will see:

 ```